justinemter/pseudo-channel/README.md

 Whenever you add new content to your Plex library, you need to run: `python PseudoChannel.py -u`.
 This will tell the app to check the Plex library and update the local database with new media.

-Stay tuned for a polished version / bug fixes.
-I've also started a user friendly web version that hopefully will be working soon.

-Special thanks to Mark @ [Fake TV](https://medium.com/@Fake.TV).
-Without his creative ideas and love for TV, this "PseudoChannel" wouldn't be as cool as it is.
-I look forward to tinkering with this project and seeing others "unplugging" and creating their own home network.
-Mark has some excellent ideas in regard to making this thing much more usable as a "pseudo-cable" network - I think this will be in the next version as it is the 'icing on the cake' sort of feature.
-Anyway, enjoy!

 ## Multi-Channel Support:

 You can have multpile instances of this app, specify different schedules for each instance and control it via a USB remote.
 Let's say you choose to have 3 channels, an all day movie channel, a 'cartoon network' channel, and a 90's channel.
 You would simply create a directory named something like `/channels`.
 Then within your `/channels` dir you would have your `plex_token.py` file and your channels named something like: `/channel_1`, `channel_2` & `channel_3`.
 Note: the only important naming convention here is that `_1`, `_2`, etc. is contained at the end of each directory title.
 Each channel directory will contain the contents of this repository, set up just as if you had a single channel.
 So your directory structure would look like this: